riceset/Garden/content/Miscellaneous/Understanding Subnetting.md

 ---

 # Understanding Subnetting
 Subnetting is the process of dividing a network into smaller subnetworks.
 This allows for efficient use of IP addresses and improves network security and management.
-Each subnet functions as an individual network, and devices within a subnet can communicate directly.
+Each subnet functions as an individual network.

 ## IP Address Format
 An IPv4 address consists of a 32-bit number, divided into four octets.
 Each octet is represented by a decimal number ranging from 0 to 255, separated by dots.
 For example: